Skip to main content

 Cloud Firewall is not a separate device.
 It is assigned to the internal port of a cloud router in a private subnet connected to that router.
 A firewall can be reused and assigned to multiple router ports simultaneously.
 You cannot assign more than one firewall to a single router port.

-The firewall analyzes and filters filtering rules traffic traffic: inbound traffic passing into the private subnet through the cloud router, and traffic originating from that subnet.
-Firewall rules apply to the IP address, not to a specific cloud server or load balancer.
-If you connect a different public IP address to a device or recreate it with a different public IP, you must update the IP address in the rule for traffic to continue being filtered.
+The firewall uses the added filtering rules to analyze and filter traffic: incoming traffic passing to a private subnet through a cloud router, and traffic originating from that subnet.
+Firewall rules do not apply to a cloud server or load balancer directly, but to an IP address.
+If you have connected a different public floating IP address to a device or recreated it with a different public floating IP, update the IP address in the rule to keep the traffic filtered.

 Cloud Firewall uses the OpenStack model: